dydra/replication.js/README.md

 This JavaScript library implements a web client interface to the Dydra replication facility.
-It mediates persistence for native JavaScript u/i data models through worker threads to a remote Dydra replication service via GSP/websockets.
+It mediates persistence for native JavaScript application and u/i data models through web worker threads to a remote Dydra replication service via GSP/websockets.
-The remote service implemented CRDT-repositories which reconcile and replicate revisions among multiple clients.
+The remote service implements CRDT-repositories which reconcile and replicate revisions among multiple clients.

-The library realizes an application model which spans multiple processes and comprises three object kinds
+The library realizes an application model which comprises multiple processes and and their respective data:

 - web application resources
   represented as JavaScript objects
-  identified by a combination of subject iri and application key data
+  identified by a combination of subject iri and application key values
-  described by JavaScript object fields each of which binds either an atomic
+  represented by JavaScript object fields each of which binds either an atomic
-    value, an object or an array of such combined into a model which is qualified by revision
+    value, an object, or an array of such combined into a model which is qualified by revision

 - intermediate graphs
   each a collection of triples
-  each marshalls the object field changes associated with a given transaction
+  each marshalls the object field changes associated with a given application
+    model transaction
   each associated with a revision to enable undo/redo

-- remote replica
+- remote replicas
-  a collection of revisioned quads (that is multiple graphs)
+  a collection of revisioned quads (that is, multiple graphs) stored in a
+    service repository
   the subject iri of which correspond to the application model subject iri
   the predicate arity is either one, for atomic values or higher for arrays
-  the object terms are either literals or related subject iri
+  the object terms are either literals or subject iri of related resources

-The JavaScript implementation comprises three realms:
+The JavaScript implementation concerns the first two processes and is realized by three components in the client:

  - the application API
  - JavaScript / RDF mediation
  - the background remote replication